Arxlan40/Arxlan40/README.md

 <h2 align="center">Hey, I'm Arsalan Umar</h2>

-<p align="center">I’m a Mobile application developer with over two years of experience in Flutter cross-platform.
-Love to keep my hands dirty in coding, designing solutions, code review, and in most of all kind of tech work.
+<p align="center">I’m a Mobile application developer with over four years of experience in Flutter cross-platform.
+Love to keep my hands dirty in coding, designing solutions, code review, and in most of all kinds of tech work.
 I have extensive experience in developing innovative and complex Android and IOS applications.

 - 🌱 I’m currently learning MERN Stack 😊
 - 👨‍💻👩‍💻 I’m looking to collaborate with other content creators
-- ⛳️ 2021 Goals: Being a Fully Fledged Full Stack Developer and contribute to open source and community
+- ⛳️ 2021 Goals: Being a Fully Fledged Full Stack Developer and contributing to open source and community
 - ⚡ Fun fact: A E-Gaming enthusiast

 ### Connect with me: